-The applicable guideline level of Share ownership is expected to be satisfied by each of the current Guidelines Participants (except Vera Kobalia) within five years after first becoming subject to the Ownership Guidelines (i.e. by March 30, 2021, being that date which is five years from the implementation date of the Stock Ownership Guidelines Policy).
-Ms. Kobalia was elected to the Board at the 2018 Shareholder Meeting and will be expected to comply with the Ownership Guidelines by June 15, 2023.
-New Nominee, Elif Lévesque, if elected at the Meeting, will be expected to comply with the Ownership Guidelines by June 9, 2028.
+The Stock Ownership Guidelines Policy was first implemented by the Company on March 30, 2016.
+The applicable guideline level of Share ownership is expected to be satisfied by each of the Guidelines Participants within five years after first becoming subject to the Ownership Guidelines.
+Ms. Kobalia was elected to the Board at the 2018 Shareholder Meeting and was expected to comply with the Ownership Guidelines by June 15, 2023.
+In May 2023, after due consideration by the Corporate Governance & Nominating Committee, Ms. Kobalia's compliance deadline was extended to June 15, 2025.
+Ms. Lévesque was elected to the Board at the 2023 Shareholder Meeting and is expected to comply with the Ownership Guidelines by June 9, 2028.
 Ian Grundy, the Company's former Vice-President, Corporate Development, was promoted to the position of Executive Vice-President, Corporate Development on January 1, 2023, and thus became subject to the Stock Ownership Guidelines Policy on that date.
-He will be expected to comply with the Ownership Guidelines by January 1, 2028.
+He is expected to comply with the Ownership Guidelines by January 1, 2028.